 In my last three posts I have described in detail my restoration of an early ca. 1951 Kenwood Chef A700 mixer.
-From what I’ve learnt, these first “Chefs”, up until the “D” model in the late 1950s, were all much the same in design, albeit with several small changes along the way.
-However, at some point in the evolution of these first pre-D model Chefs we arrive at what is now called the “B” model, with the very first machines now referred to as the “A” model.
-At the time, both A and B models were just labeled as an “A700” model on the machine itself (the D model was labelled as an “A700-D”).
-I don’t know if “B” was an official Kenwood model designation, perhaps only used in service manuals, or a more recent categorization?
-If anyone can enlighten me on this please leave a comment.
-The main externally obvious feature that identifies a B model is a change in the motor air vent design from the single slot of the first machines, to two smaller slots as shown in the picture below.
+The first Chefs, up until the A700 “D” model in the late 1950s, are all much the same in design, albeit with several small changes along the way.
+The “D” model has more significant changes, including a new body shape.
+This is reflected in Kenwood’s labeling of all pre-D model Chefs as simply an “A700” model on the machine itself, whereas the later D model was labelled as an “A700-D”.
+Despite the seemingly continuous small changes to the first pre-D Chefs, at some point they become divided into two variants – the “A” and the “B”.
+The website for Kenwood Chef Restore, a commercial restoration service in the UK, states that the main external feature that identifies a B model is a change in the motor air vent design from the single slot of the first machines, to two smaller slots as shown in the picture below.

 Another feature introduced with the B model (or at some time during B model production) was the option to have plastic parts in colours other than black!
 I’ve seen photos of later D models with different colours (green, yellow, blue, red etc.), but I’ve only seen B models with black or red plastic.
 I thought that maybe these were the only B colours offered, but recently I came across an image of an old Kenwood advertisement showing a B model and headlined; “The Kenwood Chef, Now in COLOUR!” (curiously, the machine illustrated has a black speed knob).
 The advert helpfully lists the colours available as: Signal Red, Apple Green, Pastel Blue, Rose Pink, Jasmine Yellow, Dove Grey and, Cream and White.
 From the surviving machines I’ve seen, I would assume that Signal Red was by far the most popular colour, apart from black (I’d love to hear from anyone who has a B in one of the other colours).
 Indeed, not long after restoring the A700-A model described in my previous posts, I saw a fine example of a red B model, with all its plastic parts intact, for sale on a local auction site.
 I couldn’t resist, and managed to buy it at a bargain price.